-Perhaps you want to know what makes the universe tick, or you’re considering a career in Mechanical Engineering, Cosmology or Medical Physics.
-An understanding of Physics underpins the technology that puts satellites into orbit, makes the internet possible, revolutionises medicine, and it’s also behind the technology that will shape tomorrow’s innovations.
+Perhaps you want to know what makes the universe tick, or you are considering a career in Mechanical Engineering, Cosmology or Medical Physics.
+An understanding of Physics underpins the technology that puts satellites into orbit, makes the internet possible, revolutionises medicine, and it is behind the technology that will shape tomorrow’s innovations.

 An A Level in Physics is highly regarded by employers and universities.
-Our students go on to study a wide range of courses, from Physics based courses such as Astrophysics and Cosmology to Aeronautical, Motorsport or Acoustic Engineering, Medical Physics, Architecture, Geophysics and Computing.
+Our students go onto study a wide range of courses including Physics based courses such as Astrophysics and Cosmology to Aeronautical, Motorsport or Acoustic Engineering, Medical Physics, Architecture, Geophysics and Computing.

 Maths, Chemistry and Computing.